EPA dismisses dozens of key science advisers picked under Trump

 Cox declined to comment on his removal from the board, only saying by email: “I will be pleased if the new CASAC and SAB continue to increase the use of sound science and statistics in deliberations on how best to protect public health.”

 The EPA is calling for new applications for the two panels.
 Nick Conger, an EPA spokesman, said advisers dropped from the committees are “eligible and encouraged to reapply” if they choose.
-Normally, the agency would have asked for new applications for a handful of the positions in October.
+Normally, the agency would have asked for new applications for a handful of the positions later this year.

 John D. Graham, the ousted chair of the Science Advisory Board, said he does not plan to seek to return to the panel “because I respectfully protest the entire process that Administrator Regan has concocted.”
 He agreed Pruitt should not have banned grant recipients from serving on the panels but said Regan is going too far in making a correction.